The 50th Reunion Gift

-- Macalester Fund (formerly known as the Annual Fund).
+- Macalester Fund.
 Gifts and pledges made during the fiscal year of your Reunion will count, as will multi-year pledges (five years total) and five years’ worth of Sustainer Gifts.
 Reminder: Macalester’s fiscal year runs from June 1 to May 31.

 - Gifts through your IRA.
 Required minimum distributions are a simple yet effective way to support the class gift.
 Gifts can support the Macalester Fund or other campaign priorities.